-- By a classical theorem of Scholz-Reichardt, for p odd, every finite pgroup G is a quotient of $G{\mathbb{Q}}^{\text{ta}}$ .
+- By a classical theorem of Scholz-Reichardt, for p odd, every finite p-group G is a quotient of $G^{\text{ta}}{\mathbb{Q}}$.
 See Serre [23, Chapter 2, §2.1] for a treatment which in fact generalizes their result.
-Shafarevich resolved the case of p = 2by introducing the shrinking process; see also a recent work of Schmid [22].

-- Recall that a pro-p group is called FAb if its open subgroups have finite abelianization.
-Finitely generated quotients of $G_K^{\text{ta}}$ are FAb by class field theory.

-- The previous constraint is also related to the tame Fontaine-Mazur conjecture which has only been established in the 1-dimensional setting (which amounts to the FAb property of finite generated quotients of $G_K^{\text{ta}}$ ).
-This is a good measure of both the importance and the difficulty of studying the finitely generated quotients of $G_K^{\text{ta}}$ .
-Much of this difficulty lies in the subtleties of tame Galois cohomology - in the wild analogue (where all primes above p are allowed to ramify), Poitou-Tate duality renders many of the calculations much more straightforward.
+Shafarevich resolved the case of p=2 by introducing the shrinking process; see also a recent work of Schmid [22]. - Recall that a pro-p group is called FAb if its open subgroups have finite abelianization.
+Finitely generated quotients of G_K^{ta} are FAb by class field theory. - The previous constraint is also related to the tame Fontaine-Mazur conjecture which has only been established in the 1-dimensional setting (which amounts to the FAb property of finite generated quotients of G_K^{ta}).
+This is a good measure of both the importance and the difficulty of studying the finitely generated quotients of G_K^{ta} .
+Much of this difficulty lies in the subtleties of tame Galois cohomology in the wild analogue (where all primes above p are allowed to ramify), Poitou-Tate duality renders many of the calculations much more straightforward.

-Choose p such that $\mu_p \notin K$ , where $\mu_p$ denotes the pth roots of unity.
+Let μ_p denotes the pth roots of unity and assume $\mu_p \not\subset K$.
 We make this hypothesis to guarantee linear disjointness of various field extensions which in turn allows us to apply Chebotarev's theorem and successively resolve obstruction problems.
 See Proposition 1.4.
-When $\mu_p \subset K$ , these issues are technically much more involved and it is not clear that for a fixed number field K, the statements we prove for large enough p always hold for p such that $\mu_p \subset K$ .
-As $\mu_2$ is in every number field, we require p > 2.
-Under the assumption that K does not contain a primitive pth root of unity, we use embedding techniques to characterize many finitely generated pro-p groups G that can be realized as quotients of $G_K^{\text{ta}}$ .
-These constructions are explained below in Theorem A and its three corollaries C, D, and E. We also give classes of groups that are not quotients of $G_K^{\text{ta}}$ ; see Theorem E. To obtain these results, we give a unified point of view by introducing the notion of stably inertially generated pro-p groups G, for which linear groups are archetypes.
+As μ_2 is in every number field, we require p > 2.
+Under the assumption $\mu_p \not\subset K$, we use embedding techniques to characterize many finitely generated pro-p groups G that can be realized as quotients of G_K^{ta} .
+These constructions are explained below in Theorem A and its three corollaries C, D, and E. We also give classes of groups that are not quotients of G_K^{ta} ; see Theorem E. To obtain these results, we give a unified point of view by introducing the notion of stably inertially generated pro-p groups G, for which linear groups are archetypes.
 This key notion has a certain compatibility with local tame liftings as used in the Scholz-Reichardt Theorem [23, Chapter 2, §2.1] extended by Neukirch [17].
+At the end of the proof of Theorem A, we realize a stably inertially generated G as the Galois group of a tamely ramified extension L/\mathbb{Q} such that L and K are linearly disjoint over \mathbb{Q} .
+This allows us to base change our result to K and realize G as a quotient of G_K^{ta} even when $\mu_p \subset K$.

 The tame p-adic Lie Galois extensions which we construct have the further property that the set of primes that split completely is infinite.
 This phenomenon arises in the wild "finitely ramified case" when the p-adic Lie group is nilpotent as observed in [8], Proposition 4.1.
-In that situation the set of primes that split completely is related to the $\mu$ -invariant of the relevant p-adic Lie extension.
-Here we show that if one allows infinitely many ramified primes, then infinitely many primes can split completely for the groups $\operatorname{SL}m^k(\mathbb{Z}p)$ below.
+In that situation the set of primes that split completely is related to the μ -invariant of the relevant p-adic Lie extension.
+Here we show that if one allows infinitely many ramified primes, then infinitely many primes can split completely for the groups $\mathrm{SL}m^k(\mathbb{Z}p)$ below.